Meivazhi: Purpose of Man on Earth

+A Man's primary duty on Earth, is to know himself.

-Consequently, man started his life on Earth, with both the Superior God (Good) and the Satan (Evil) within himself.
-The Volume, Kodayudha Koor, reveals that the heavenly form of man is locked inside himself with 16 divine locks across 16 directions, safe from Satan and man himself.
-For a man's soul to gain control of his true Heavenly form, man has to earn the sympathy of the Superior God within himself, within his lifetime.
-It is stated that it is impossible to attain that heavenly form without the help of the Superior God himself or the guidance of another man who had already attained the heavenly form.
-Man is absolutely capable of transforming back into his true Heavenly form.
-However, when a man forgets the Superior God within him and fails to earn the sympathy of the Superior God, the Superior God merely leaves man, and Satan (still a God) would eternally enslave the man's soul, turning man into a நீசன்/Nīcaṉ (vile or bad).
+The Man, started his life on Earth, with both the Superior God (Good) and the Satan (Evil) within himself.
+The Volume, Kodayudha Koor, reveals that the heavenly form of man is locked inside himself with 16 divine locks across 16 directions.
+For a man's soul to regain control of his true Heavenly form, a man has to earn it within his lifetime, by acknowledging, praying and gaining the sympathy of the Superior God within himself.
+It is stated that a man can attain that heavenly form, with the guidance of the Superior God or any other man who had attained the heavenly form.

+But, when a man forgets the Superior God within himself and fails to regain the Heavenly form before his lifetime on Earth, the Superior God leaves his earthly form, and the Man's soul is born in a fresh earthly form.
+The Man is struck in an indefinite cycle of birth and rebirth, until the final yuga, when the Earth will be destroyed, and Satan is bound to eternally enslave the man's soul, turning him into a நீசன்/Nīcaṉ (vile or bad).